BIH-DMBS/CLUES/README.md

 - Automated data retrieval from multiple open-access geospatial sources

-- Standardised harmonisation of spatial/temporal coverage, projections, and file types
+- Standardised harmonisation of spatial/ temporal coverage, projections, and file types

 - Modular integration with health cohort datasets at the individual level